miklevin/MikeLev.in/_posts/2025-01-04-anti-patterns-best-practices.md

 toolchain that I despise.
 It's not only Python that I prefer, but it's not having a build process.
 Just save, hit page, save, hit page.
-The way it used to be in webdev before Syntactically Awesome Style Sheets came along and made webev like compiling C code&#151; another thing I can't stand.
+The way it used to be in webdev before Syntactically Awesome Style Sheets came along and made webev like compiling C code— another thing I can't stand.

 ### My Development Philosophy